 The Charter of the French language and its regulations govern the consultation of English-language content.

-Sales to Indians
+Sales to First Nations

 However, you do not have to collect GST or QST in the following situations: